neume/sugpoko/README.md

 # Hello World
 ```

-`Prawnko::Component` can also use `draw` method
+`Sugpoko::Component` can also use `draw` method

-Bug reports and pull requests are welcome on GitHub at https://github.com/neume/prawnko.
+Bug reports and pull requests are welcome on GitHub at https://github.com/neume/sugpoko.